WhyNotNatural

 Vitamin D3 supports bone health, immune function, and muscle health.

-Low vitamin D levels have also been associated with fatigue in some individuals.
+Low vitamin D levels have been associated with fatigue in some individuals.

-The body naturally produces vitamin D through sun exposure, though supplementation may help individuals with limited sunlight exposure support healthy vitamin D levels.
+The body naturally produces vitamin D through sun exposure.
+Supplementation may help support healthy vitamin D levels in individuals with limited sunlight exposure.

 7. Melatonin